Reading Time: 4 minutes

 The car hauling industry has grown significantly over the last few years, according to IBISWorld.
 But what is the car hauling industry exactly?
-For the purposes of the study and for this article, we’re referring to auto transportation companies (hotshot car hauling) that ship cars, motorcycles, and other vehicles from one place to another.
+Auto carriers – auto transportation companies (hotshot car hauling) that ship cars, motorcycles, and other vehicles from one place to another.

 Between 2014 and 2019, consumer spending on vehicles has dropped due to increased income levels and low unemployment.
 As such, the demand for hotshot car hauling services has increased.
 [Read also: Car industry trends 2020]

-For the next four years up to and including 2024, it is expected that the vehicle shipping services industry to remain largely unchanged.
+It is expected that the vehicle shipping services industry to remain largely unchanged until 2024.
 The economy is growing and that should fuel the demand for vehicles.
-However, pundits expect new car sales to fall slightly in response to rising interest rates, in spite of the anticipated growth in disposable income.
+However, pundits expect new car sales to fall slightly.
+This is in response to rising interest rates, in spite of the anticipated growth in disposable income.

 Car Hauling Services in the United States by Numbers